Generation of Polarized Overdense Pair-photon Fireball via Laser-Driven Nonlinear-linear QED Cascade

 The gamma-ray bath propagates outside the subluminal HB cavity, accompanying the LBW pair productions of cross-collision photons and $e^\pm$-photon LCS, forming a compact spherical pair-photon fireball [Figs.~\ref{fig:fig2}(a)-(c)].
 The electron and positron densities retain radial modulation inherited from laser-cycle-scale acceleration, whereas the photon distribution is smoother because of multiple Compton scattering.
-Such a fireball has an averaged pair density of $n_\pm\simeq3.7\times10^{-5} ~n_c$ and thermal photon density of $n_\gamma\simeq8.6~n_c$, and total luminosity of $L_{\rm{fireball}}\simeq6\times10^{20}$ erg/s.
-The electron spectrum is well fitted by a Maxwell-J\"uttner distribution with $T_{e^-}\approx16~\mathrm{MeV}$ [Fig.~\ref{fig:fig2}(d)], indicating efficient stochastic heating and Comptonization.
-The positron spectrum remains harder and less equilibrated, reflecting the propulsion of $E_{x}^{\rm{IF}}$.
+Thermal expansion of the fireball--peak luminosity $\sim 2\times10^{21}~\mathrm{erg/s}$ at $t \simeq 40\,T_0$, with an overdense photon bath ($\overline{n_\gamma} \approx 30\,n_c$) and pair plasma ($\overline{n_\pm} \approx 3 \times 10^{-4}\,n_c$)—is tracked via its volume-averaged densities (Fig. S6 in \cite{supplement}).
+The electron spectrum is well fitted by a Maxwell-J\"uttner distribution with $T_{e^-}\approx16~\mathrm{MeV}$, indicating efficient stochastic heating and Comptonization.
+The positron spectrum remains harder and less equilibrated, reflecting the propulsion of sheath fields [Fig.~\ref{fig:fig2}(d)].
 The photon spectrum is nearly Planckian with $T_\gamma\approx0.86~\mathrm{MeV}$ over its bulk part [Fig.~\ref{fig:fig2}(e)], continuously replenished by the most energetic recirculating particles.
-Furthermore, the fireball remains strongly polarized [Figs.~\ref{fig:fig2}(f)-(h)]: the laser polarization is transferred to photons through NCS and then inherited by pairs, while multiple scattering broadens the angular distribution without erasing the polarization signature.
+The fireball remains highly polarized [Figs.~\ref{fig:fig2}(f)-(h)]: photon polarization grows with energy, reflecting the NCS polarization properties, while pair polarization transitions from NCS-dominated at high energies to LBW-mediated polarization transfer at low energies, with the electron--positron spectral discrepancy arising from electron thermalization and positron sheath-field acceleration.
+Multiple scattering broadens the angular distribution without erasing the polarization.
+The total averaged polarization of electrons, positrons, and photons are approximately 0.93, 0.91, and 0.93, respectively.

 {\it Energy partition and role of linear QED channels}.---To quantify the global dynamics, we define the laser energy fraction as $\Upsilon_{\rm laser}=\mathcal{E}_L/\mathcal{E}_{0}$ and the gamma-ray energy fraction as $\Upsilon_\gamma=\mathcal{E}_\gamma/\mathcal{E}_{0}$, where $\mathcal{E}_{0}$ is initial total laser energy, and $\mathcal{E}_L$ and $\mathcal{E}_\gamma$ are the instantaneous total laser and photon energies.
 Once HB is established at $t\approx15~T_0$, the laser depletion rate increases sharply and the gamma energy grows nearly linearly until the pulse is exhausted at $t\approx40~T_0$ [Fig.~\ref{fig:fig3}(a)].
 Relative to the case switching off NL-QED, the stronger depletion demonstrates that QED scattering opens an efficient radiative energy-loss channel.
 By contrast, switching off L-QED processes produces only a small change in the total absorption, indicating that the initial energy extraction from the laser is governed mainly by electron dynamics and nonlinear radiation.